antimof/UxPlay/README.txt

     and "audiosinks".
 -   Support for server behind a firewall.
--   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for OpenMAX, which is no longer supplied in Raspberry Pi OS) (may require a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin.)
+-   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for 32-bit-only OpenMAX, which is no longer supplied in Raspberry Pi OS).
+(For GStreamer \< 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin (available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki)) is required, unless your distribution has made a backport of changes from the development version.)
 See [success reports](https://github.com/FDH2/UxPlay/wiki/UxPlay-on-Raspberry-Pi:-success-reports:).

 This project is a GPLv3 open source unix AirPlay2 Mirror server for